 |Treatment of Osteoarthritis|

-If your cat no longer appears interested in playing with her favorite mouse toy for hours on end, there may be a good reason—osteoarthritis.
+If your dog no longer appears interested in playing with her favorite mouse toy for hours on end, there may be a good reason—osteoarthritis.
 A chronic, degenerative joint disease that makes movement difficult and painful, osteoarthritis mainly strikes pets in their middle and senior years.
 However, younger animals can also be affected.
-In fact, studies show that approximately 20% of dogs have the condition in some form and, even though they are less prone, cats can also suffer from it.
+In fact, studies show that approximately 20% of dogs have the condition in some form and, even though they are less prone, dogs can also suffer from it.

 It can be heartbreaking to see your once lively, always active best friend begin to limp, or notice his or her obvious pain when moving around.
 There is no cure for osteoarthritis.
 However, if it is treated promptly, there is a great deal that you and your veterinarian can do to decrease your pet’s discomfort and increase his or her mobility.

 Early warning signs of osteoarthritis:

 Difficulty in walking, climbing stairs, or getting in and out of the litter box

 Resting more than usual

 Slowness in getting up from a lying position

 Failing to groom themselves or eating less, with a resulting loss of weight